elicia4/linux_notes/commands/time.md

 - one is a shell built-in
 - the external command

-Any time you want time something `time` is a great way to do it! :)
+Any time you want time something, `time` is a great way to do it! :)